puuq/task/README.md

 - All authentication is for demo purposes only
 - Checkout process is simulated and doesn't process real payments
 - External images are loaded from Fake Store API
+- This is designed for admin side not for user side

 This project serves as an excellent foundation for building production e-commerce applications with modern web technologies and best practices.